-The fantastic coruscating play of the Aurora borealis gives us an idea of how this photosphere or shadow acts: it is in incessant motion, darts of force and flame are constantly shooting out from every part thereof, but particularly active around the head; and the colors and hues of this auric atmosphere change with every thought or movement.

-This shadow is only observable to those who close their eyes to all the sights of earth, who have ceased to care for the praise or blame of men, but are looking only to their heavenly father; who are ready and willing to uphold truth and truth alone; who see with the heart and see into the hearts of men that they may discover therein the Christ, the Son of the living God.
+The fantastic, coruscating play of the aurora borealis gives us an idea of how this photosphere or shadow acts.
+It is in incessant motion; darts of force and flame are constantly shooting out from every part thereof, but are particularly active around the head; and the colors and hues of this auric atmosphere change with every thought or move.
+This shadow is only observable to those who close their eyes to all the sights of earth, who have ceased to care for the praise or blame of men, but are looking only to their heavenly Father; who are ready and willing to uphold truth and truth alone; who see with the heart and see into the hearts of men that they may discover therein the Christ, the Son of the living God.

-Nor is that thing which thus surrounds us a shadow,

-that fades when the sun of life has ceased to shine in the physical body.
+Nor is that thing which thus surrounds us a shadow which fades when the sun of life has ceased to shine in the physical body.
 Far from it.
 It is the resplendent garment of the human spirit, obscured during physical existence by the opaque garment of flesh and blood.
 When John L. McCreery writes about the friends who have passed over, that he is incorrect.
 Their raiment is truly "shining," but they do not put it on at death.
 It would be more correct to conceive of ourselves as wearing a garment of intensely brilliant soul-substance which is hidden by a dark and lusterless "coat of skin," a physical body.
-When
+When we drop that, the magnificent house from heaven spoken of by Paul in 2 Cor.
+5 becomes our normal habitation of light.
+It is the soma psuchicon or soul body (mistranslated "natural body" in 1 Cor.
+15:44) in which we shall meet the Lord at His coming, for "flesh and blood," such as we use at present, "cannot inherit the Kingdom of God."
+There is a great deal of difference in these auric emanations; in fact, there are as many different types as there are people.
+The play of colors is never twice the same.
+If we were to watch the sunrise and sunset for a lifetime, we should never find two exactly alike as to color, cloud effect, etc. Similarly, when we watch the play of human emotions as revealed in the aura, there is an infinite variety even in the same person when placed in identical positions and conditions at different times.
+In a sense all sunsets are alike; certain people see no differences, but to the artist the variegated color play is sometimes actually painful in its intensity.

-They have but dropped their robe of clay

-To put a shining raiment on
+They have but dropped their robe of clay To put a shining raiment on,